cloudmaven/cloud101_cfncluster/_episodes/02-cfncluster.md

 ## In diagrams

 Cfncluster uses three machine types: A Launcher, a Master and one or more Workers.
-(You can also worry about shadow Masters that jump in if the Master fails; which in turn points up the notion of a robust cluster that can carry on despite failures... which in turn leads to failure-driven strategies; cf the AWS Spot market.)
+(You can also think about shadow Masters that jump in if the Master fails; which in turn points up the notion of a robust cluster that can carry on despite failures... which in turn leads to failure-driven strategies; cf the AWS Spot market.)

 The Launcher is as the name implies just about getting things set up.
 It can as easily be your laptop but for the sake of 'everything in the cloud' we will set it up as a small EC2 instance.
 The Master is